How to Calculate Your Handicap

 If it helps I have included the following golf handicap differential calculator.

 Step #3: Determine Number of Differentials to Use

 Next, determine the number of differentials to use based on the following chart:

-The maximum handicap index is 36.4 for men, and 40.4 for women.
-So if your calculated index exceeds your maximum, use the maximum as your index.
+The maximum handicap index is 54 for both men and women.
+So if your calculated index exceeds 54, use 54 as your index.

 How to Calculate Your Course Handicap